omichels/omichels.github.io/azure-port-scanning-subscriptions.md

   Vulnerabilities: CVE-2018-20685, CVE-2019-6109, CVE-2019-6110, CVE-2019-6111
 ```
 Notice:
-167.71.250.15 belongs to some unfortunate guy, who rented a server on DigitalOcean and forgot to fix it
+167.71.250.15 belongs to some unfortunate guy, who rented a server on DigitalOcean and forgot to fix it.
-not to my employers Azure subscriptions.
+Not to my employers Azure subscriptions.

 This best part of nrich is, that it just pulls the available data from shodan and doesn't portscan anything
 itself.
 The bad guys already have that information